numba/numba/docs/source/reference/pysupported.rst

     As of version 0.45.x the internal implementation for the list datatype in Numba is changing.
 Until recently, only a single implementation of the list datatype was available, the so-called *reflected-list* (see below).
-    However, it was deprecated from version 0.44.0 onwards due to its limitations.
+    However, it was scheduled for deprecation from version 0.44.0 onwards due to its limitations.
 As of version 0.45.0 a new implementation, the so-called *typed-list* (see below), is available as an experimental feature.
+For more information, please see: :ref:`deprecation`.

 Creating and returning lists from JIT-compiled functions is supported, as well as all methods and operations.
 Lists must be strictly homogeneous: